 It’s an honour for me, as a young artist, to have the opportunity to try to represent what this disorder is, indirectly telling the story of all the people affected by it.
 One could say that the power of art, in itself, lies in making the invisible visible and in expressing what cannot be said in words.

-As artists, we believe that art can be used to give a new image to the disease, showing all those who encounter it – patients, but also their families and friends – a new interpretation and a new vision of it.
+As artists, we believe that art can be used to give a new image to the disease, showing to all those who encounter it – patients, but also their families and friends – a new interpretation and a new vision of it.

 We want to share their experience, make it our own to a small extent and turn it into a work of art.

-Because of this, being involved in “The Face of ITP” is an opportunity for us to continue our research on these issues.
+Being involved in “The Face of ITP” is an opportunity for us to continue our research on these issues.

 The initiative of creating an artwork about ITP has given us the opportunity to learn about it through direct testimonies.
-It has allowed us to talk about it, reflect on it and get involved with it, in the hope that this exchange and sharing can benefit those who have suffered and are suffering from it.
+It has allowed us to talk about it, reflect on it and get involved with it, with the hope that this exchange and sharing can benefit those who have suffered and are suffering from it.

 Hi, we’re Giulia and Caterina and we are students on the two-year course in Art Therapy at the Brera Academy of Fine Arts.
 Immune Thrombocytopenia Purpura (ITP) is a rare disease, which most people have never heard of.
 The name alone sounds frightening and creates distance.